Extension of the ratio method to proton-rich nuclei: Sensitivity of the ratio observable to the projectile structure

 To initiate our analysis of the sensitivity of the ratio ${\mathcal R}_{\rm sum}$ on the description of the projectile, we perform reaction calculations for $^{8}$B projectiles described by different $^{7}$Be-$p$ potentials all fitted to bind a $0p_{3/2}$ proton to the $^7$Be core by 137~keV.
 We first test the sensitivity of the ratio to the low-energy $^{7}$Be-$p$ continuum using potentials in the $s$ wave that are adjusted to reproduce the scattering length in the spin 1 and 2 channels \cite{Barker}.
 Second, we analyze the influence of the potential geometry upon the ratio by modifying the diffuseness of the potential of Esbensen and Bertsch $a = 0.52$~fm to $a = 0.65$~fm.
 Following the results from the previous section, we consider the most favorable case for the ratio method of a collision on $^{12}$C at 44~MeV/nucleon.
 The corresponding DEA ratios (thin lines) alongside the REB form factors (thick lines) are displayed in \Fig{ff5}.

 The results displayed in \Fig{ff5} in linear scale call for a general comment before discussing the details of the sensitivity of our calculations to the $^7$Be-$p$ potential.
 We observe a less good agreement between the accurate DEA calculations and the REB prediction in this proton-rich case than for one-neutron halo nuclei (see, e.g., Fig.~4(b) of \Ref{capel2013}).
 As mentioned in the previous section, at very forward angle (viz. $\theta\lesssim3^\circ$) the REB prediction does not precisely reproduce the dynamical calculations.
 At larger angles, although the form factor predicts the general trend of the ratio, it misses the significant remnant oscillations observed in the DEA calculation.
-As explained earlier, these oscillations arise from the proton-target interaction, which is neglected in the REB.
+This is especially true for the dip observed at about 6$^\circ$.
+As explained earlier, these oscillations arise from the proton-target interaction, which is neglected in the REB and more particularly from the shift between the summed and breakup cross section it causes.
 Unlike for neutrons, this approximation is less valid in this charged case, leading to this less good agreement between the actual DEA calculation and its REB prediction.
-Although in its present status the ratio method works less well for proton-rich nuclei than for one-neutron halos, in the eyes of the results presented below, it would still make sense to confront experimental data to the REB form factor.
+To account for that difference between charged and neutral cases, we will suggest different ways to apply the ratio for proton-rich nuclei in \Sec{subsec:extension}.

 In the analysis of the sensitivity of our calculations to the $^7$Be-$p$ potential, let us first observe that all ratios presented in \Fig{ff5} are very similar in shape and magnitude except for the potential with the larger diffuseness $a=0.65$~fm.
 The influence of the continuum seems thus small compared to the one caused by the change in the potential geometry.
 This is further confirmed if we set the $^7$Be-$p$ interaction to zero in all partial waves, but in the $0p_{3/2}$ (test not displayed here for clarity).